Piotr Wiśnicki: 2023

 For 2023, Wiśnicki was announced to be moving up to the FIA Formula 3 Championship with PHM Racing by Charouz, partnering Sophia Flörsch and Roberto Faria.
 During the first four rounds, Wiśnicki achieved a best finish of 18th place at Melbourne.
 However, he would be replaced by GB3 racer McKenzy Cresswell starting from the and Spielberg.
 In a Facebook post on 1 July, Wiśnicki stated he decided to "suspend" his involvement with PHM Racing, citing negligence by the team, such as lack of cooperation with the drivers regarding car setups and the firing of an engineer who was "the only one knowing how to and willing to work".
 By the end of the season, Wiśnicki was ranked 34th in the overall standings.

 2024

 In January 2024, it was announced that Wiśnicki would be returning to FIA Formula 3 for the 2024 season, partnering Callum Voisin and Joseph Loake at the newly rebranded Rodin Motorsport team.
-It would prove to be a difficult year for the Pole, being notably outpaced by teammates Joseph Loake and Callum Voisin and frequently languishing at the back of the grid.
+It would prove to be a difficult year for Wiśnicki, being notably outpaced by teammates Joseph Loake and Callum Voisin and frequently languishing at the back of the grid.
 However, his big break came during a damp Silverstone feature race, where a bold decision to stay out on dry tyres proved right, as he vaulted up the leaderboard in the closing laps to finish in fifth place – his only points finish of the season.
-His result eventually placed him 23rd in the standings with 10 points, ahead of Loake but considerably behind teammate Voisin.
+His result eventually placed him 23rd in the standings with ten points, ahead of Loake but considerably behind teammate Voisin.